ub-cavas/AutowareAuto/src/drivers/vehicle_interface/design/vehicle-interface-reference-implementation.md

 **Rationale**: The rear wheel angle is also provided to enable support for rear drive vehicles, such as forklifts.

-**Rational**: A frame is not provided since it is implied that it is fixed to the vehicle frame.
+**Rationale**: A frame is not provided since it is implied that it is fixed to the vehicle frame.

-For more details on the message, see the formal message definition in the package `autoware_auto_msgs`.
-While this message and it's rationales are duplicated here for convenience, the message package should be taken as the source of truth.
+For more details on the message, see the formal message definition in the package `autoware_auto_vehicle_msgs`.
+While this message and its rationales are duplicated here for convenience, the message package should be taken as the source of truth.

 ### Vehicle State Command Message